sapplica/sentrifugo/README.md

 - Save install date as application constant
 - Employee timesheet 'All' option (when available) always shows complete employee list
 - Management can see all projects
+- Always use date of joining, instead of employee creation date

 Original README.MD
 ==================